Dymotec Sidewall Dynamos and Lights

 Lumotec Eyc Plus

 The Lumotec Eyc is new for 2014.
 The beam is the same width as the original Lumotec CYO with better nearfield illumination.
 50 lux is all the light most people will need.
 The photo shows the T Senso version which is for hub dynamos.
 The version for the Dymotec 6 says Eyc Plus on the side.
+There has never been a headlight this good for a tire driven dynamo.

 Lumotec Eyc Plus for sidewall dynamos, Part # B&M160RDi, Price: $ 62.00